CCBill/restful-api-guide/README.md

 ### Contact CCBill

-Get in touch with us if you have questions or need help with CCBill RESTful API.
+Get in touch with us if you have questions or need help with the CCBill RESTful API.

 <p align="left">
   <a href="https://twitter.com/CCBillBIZ">Twitter</a> •